Synchronized Planarity with Applications to Constrained Planarity Problems: The Problem

 \subsubsection{Conversion of small-degree P-vertices}

-The main difficulty in \pqplan stems from matched P-vertices.
+}{ \mysection{Conversion of small-degree P-vertices.} } The main difficulty in \pqplan stems from matched P-vertices.
 However, P-vertices of degree up to~3 behave like Q-vertices in the sense that their rotations are unique up to reversal.
-Throughout this paper, we implicitly assume that P-vertices of degree less than 4 are converted into Q-vertices using the auxillary operation \convert described in the following.
-We therefore assume without loss of generality that P-vertices, and in particular pipes, have degree at least~4.
+Throughout this paper, we implicitly assume that P-vertices of degree less than 4 are converted into Q-vertices, also converting a pipe of degree less than 4 into a Q-constraint\ifthenelse{\boolean{long}} {, using the auxiliary operation \convert described in the following.} {; see the full version for additional details.} We therefore assume without loss of generality that P-vertices, and in particular pipes, have degree at least~4.

-Vertices of degree~3 have only two distinct rotations, which are the reverse of each other.
+{ Vertices of degree~3 have only two distinct rotations, which are the reverse of each other.
 Vertices of degree less than~3 have a unique rotation, which coincides with its reverse.
 We thus define operation \convertop to convert a P-vertex $u$ with $\deg(u) < 4$ into a Q-vertex, resulting in an instance $\pqplanvars[']$ where $G'=(P' \cup Q', E)$.
 If~$u$ is unmatched, we set $P'=P\setminus\{u\}$, $\mathcal P'=\mathcal P$, and $Q'=Q\cup\{u\}$ and give $u$ it its own cell in $\mathcal Q'=\mathcal Q \cup \left\{\{u\}\right\}$.
 We fix an arbitrary order $\psi'(u)$ and let $\psi'$ coincide with $\psi$ for all other vertices.
 If the P-vertex~$u$ is matched with another P-vertex $v$, we can convert both of them to Q-vertices setting $P'=P\setminus\{u,v\},$ $Q'=Q\cup\{u,v\}$, and $\mathcal P'=\mathcal P\setminus\{(u,v,\varphi_{uv})\}$.
 We also put both together in a cell in $\mathcal Q'= \mathcal Q \cup \left\{\{u,v\}\right\}$, again setting $\psi'(u)$ as before, but now also defining $\psi'(v) = \overline{\varphi_{uv}(\psi'(u))}$.
 Note that this enforces that matched vertices $u$ and $v$ have opposite rotations under the bijection~$\varphi_{uv}$.
 All other P-vertices and their pipes remain unaffected.
 Previous Q-vertices already in $Q$ are also unaffected.

 \begin{lemma} Applying \convert to a P-vertex $u$ with $\deg(u) < 4$ yields an equivalent instance in constant time. \end{lemma} \begin{proof} First we show that the conversion preserves a valid embedding $\mathcal{E}$ of $I$.
 It is $\mathcal{E}(u)=\psi'(u)$ or $\mathcal{E}(u)=\overline{\psi'(u)}$.
 If $u$ is unmatched, it is the only Q-vertex in its cell and thus $\mathcal{E}$ also satisfies the Q-constraints of $I'$.
 Otherwise, $u$ is matched with P-vertex $v$ and as $\mathcal E$ satisfies the pipe $uv$ it is $\varphi_{uv}(\mathcal E(u)) = \overline{\mathcal E(v)}$.
 If $\mathcal{E}(u)=\psi'(u)$, we get $\psi'(v) = \overline{\varphi_{uv}(\psi'(u))} = \overline{\varphi_{uv}(\mathcal{E}(u))} = \mathcal{E}(v)$, satisfying the new Q-constraint.
 The case of $\mathcal{E}(u)=\overline{\psi'(u)}$ follows analogously.
 As the underlying graph and all other pipes remain unchanged, $\mathcal{E}$ is valid embedding of $I'$.